One must wonder: “Why should I still bother with SMS marketing??“.

 III.
 Internal uses

-The utility of SMS campaigns and marketing doesn't end when you communicate with people outside of your organization.
+The utility of SMS campaigns doesn’t end when you communicate with people outside of your organization.
 There are plenty of utilities for text messages to people inside your organization as well.

 With such a broad and deep range of applications for SMS marketing and texting campaigns, it goes without saying that there are a few industries that can benefit immensely from employing SMS in the aforementioned cases.